Jon Berti

-Jonathon David Berti (born January 22, 1990) is an American professional baseball utility player who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Miami Marlins, New York Yankees, and Chicago Cubs.
+Jonathon David Berti (born January 22, 1990) is an American former professional baseball utility player.
+He played in Major League Baseball (MLB) for the Toronto Blue Jays, Miami Marlins, New York Yankees, and Chicago Cubs from 2018 to 2025.

 Berti played college baseball at Bowling Green State University.
 He was selected by the Blue Jays in the 18th round of the 2011 MLB draft, and made his MLB debut in 2018.
 He led MLB in stolen bases in 2022.

 Amateur career

 Berti attended Troy High School in Troy, Michigan, where he played for the school's baseball team.
 The Oakland Athletics selected Berti in the 36th round of the 2008 Major League Baseball draft, but he did not sign.

 Berti enrolled at Bowling Green State University, where he played college baseball for the Bowling Green Falcons baseball team.
 Berti set Falcons' single-season records with a .423 batting average, 93 hits, and tied the single-season record with six triples.
 His 17 career triples were also a record.
 In 2010, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.